5 tips on how to save electricity (and money)!

 When you give these tips a go, you can potentially save more than S$1,400 every year!

-Use the DBS Utilities Marketplace to search, switch, and save conveniently!
+Use the DBS Home Marketplace to search, switch, and save conveniently!

-If you are looking to switch to an alternative electricity supplier in Singapore, DBS Utilities Marketplace can help you find a plan that suits you most based on your preferences.
+If you are looking to switch to an alternative electricity supplier in Singapore, DBS Home & Living Marketplace can help you find a plan that suits you most based on your preferences.

 You can easily compare up to 3 price plans and re-compare them at any point in your browsing journey.
 Eco-friendly plans are also available for those who wish to contribute to a more sustainable environment.
 In addition, save time with conveniently pre-filled forms when you switch plans via your DBS/POSB iBanking credentials login.

-Best of all, you can save over 20%6 on your electricity tariffs in Singapore no matter which plan you select!
-Visit the DBS Utilities Marketplace today and enjoy an easy reduction in electricity bills without affecting your daily usage.
+Visit the DBS Home Marketplace today and enjoy an easy reduction in electricity bills without affecting your daily usage.

 6 Projected savings are based on prevailing retailer rates that may change over time.